deltafi/deltafi/deltafi-docs/public/docs/actions.md

 Actions receive a DeltaFile on a queue, perform whatever logic is needed, and issue a response that augments the DeltaFile so that it can be handed off to the next Action in the flow.

-Actions are currently implemented in Spring Boot and utilize a Java DeltaFi development kit.
+Actions are currently implemented on two platforms.
+Core actions and several plugins are implemented in Spring Boot and utilize a Java DeltaFi development kit.
+A Python DeltaFi development kit has also been implemented.
 However, Actions can be developed in any language as long as certain integration interfaces are met.
-We plan to provide DeltaFi development kits in other languages soon.

 Actions may be configured differently in each flow that uses them.
 The Action itself defines the configuration knobs that can be used to specialize it.